 What is Biblius?

 The Biblius project was developed in keeping with the Ministry of Education’s Digital Action Plan for Education and Higher Education.

 Biblius is an e-book lending platform for schools.
 It’s like a library, but in the digital realm:

 - DRMs (digital “locks” on files) ensure that digital works can be loaned in compliance with copyright legislation;

 - The interface allows searches in the e-collection and lets you browse the virtual shelves of the digital library;

 - It includes features that facilitate the use of the e-books for teaching purposes;

 - It enables the production of detailed statistics on the e-collection and its user behaviours.

 Just like print books found in schools’ physical libraries, the digital works available via the Biblius platform are chosen and purchased by each school setting.
 This development of the e-collection takes into account local needs as well as publishers’ terms and conditions of use.

 In collaboration with book industry stakeholders, map out a new business model that offers a balance between fair compensation of rightsholders and use of works in school settings.

 Set up a training program and tools (e.g., guides, tutorials, capsules); provide support and guidance to school communities for implementation and use of the solution.

-Keep the communities informed of the progress of the project.
+Keep the stakeholders informed of the progress of the project.